clap-rs/clap/README.md

  * **There is now a priority of order to determine the name** - This is perhaps the biggest breaking change.
 See the documentation for full details.
 Prior to this change, the value name took precedence. **Ensure your args are using the proper names (i.e. typically the long or short and NOT the value name) throughout the code**
 * `ArgMatches::values_of` returns an `Values` now which implements `Iterator` (should not break any code)
 * `crate_version!` returns `&'static str` instead of `String`
+* Using the `clap_app!` macro requires compiling with the `unstable` feature because the syntax could change slightly in the future

 For full details, see [CHANGELOG.md](https://github.com/kbknapp/clap-rs/blob/master/CHANGELOG.md)